THE GRUNGE COULOIR

 Still plenty of singing missles in the chute, but I stuck close to the rock walls and used them as a shield.

 Skiing has developed a rating system similar to the climbing world.
 The Grunge is rated S6, which is quoted as “Slopes continuously steeper than 55 degrees.
 Painful death from falling is highly likely”.
 Pretty simple then, don’t fall.
-I know I have some commitment issues, but it took me a few minutes to sack-up and drop into this one.
+I know I have some commitment issues and it took me a few minutes to sack-up and drop into this one.

 The traverse from ridge into the fall line gut was steep and exposed, but the snow was perfect corn.